vikashshakya1/Hyperspectral-Mycotoxin-Prediction/README.md

 ## 📌 Project Overview
 This project focuses on processing hyperspectral imaging data, performing dimensionality reduction, and training machine learning models to predict **mycotoxin levels (DON concentration)** in corn samples.
+## 🚀 **Motivation**
+Mycotoxins pose a serious threat to food safety and agriculture.
+Traditional methods for detecting mycotoxins are often slow and expensive.
+Hyperspectral data, which provides detailed spectral information, can improve accuracy and efficiency in detecting mycotoxins.

+This project aims to:
+✅ Develop a deep learning model capable of handling high-dimensional hyperspectral data.
+✅ Improve prediction accuracy through dimensionality reduction and feature engineering.
+✅ Explore advanced architectures like CNN and attention mechanisms to enhance performance.

 ## 📂 Repository Structure
 ```